Six Payday Loan Laws that Hurt Consumers

 A moratorium is a temporary ban or halt to a specific activity – in this case, the creation of new payday loan stores.
 For example, Las Vegas imposed such a moratorium on new payday loan shops.

-Such moratoriums are great for existing payday lenders.
-Existing lenders can continue to charge exorbitant rates without having to worry about cheaper competitors appearing.
+Such moratoriums are great for existing payday loan shops.
+They can now charge exorbitant rates without having to worry about cheaper competitors appearing.

-Less competition means higher prices, lower levels of service and less innovation in the market.
+Less competition means higher prices, lower levels of service and less innovation in the market so these moratoriums hurt consumers.

 2. Distance Requirements